Skip to content

 Study description

-Ivosidenib is a drug that blocks the activity of abnormal IDH1 proteins and lower 2-HG levels in tumor cells to normal levels.
-Ivosidenib is already approved in some countries for treating patients with other types of cancer with an IDH1 mutation.
+Ivosidenib is a drug that blocks the activity of abnormal IDH1 proteins, which reduces 2-HG levels in tumor cells back to normal levels.

 Official title: A Phase 1b/2, Safety Lead-in and Dose-Expansion, Open Label, Multicenter Trial Investigating the Safety, Tolerability, and Preliminary Activity of Ivosidenib in Combination With Durvalumab and Gemcitabine/Cisplatin as First-line Therapy in Participants With Locally Advanced, Unresectable or Metastatic Cholangiocarcinoma With an IDH1 Mutation